Skip to content

 • Compose's paste action runs on its own dispatcher.
 After the keystroke, Spectre pumps the EDT and sleeps briefly so the paste handler can read the clipboard before the previous contents are restored.
 If you stack many typeText calls back-to-back in a tight loop and observe truncated text, give the field a waitForIdle() between calls.

-Use pressKey(...) for individual key events (modifier shortcuts, navigation keys, <kbd>Tab</kbd>, <kbd>Esc</kbd>) — those go through the AWT key map, not the clipboard, so none of the above applies.
+Use pressKey(...) for individual key events (modifier shortcuts, navigation keys, <kbd>Tab</kbd>, <kbd>Esc</kbd>) — those go through the AWT key map, not the clipboard, so none of the paste-specific caveats apply.

 "Captured screenshot pixels look slightly off"